Thinking about getting involved in local outreach? Here are things we can do together For more information contact Annette McCabe.

 Each week in Camas there are about 110 children who do not have sufficient food at home on the weekends because the only meals they receive are breakfast and lunch at school.
 Backpack home project sends these students home with a backpack full of easy-prep kid friendly foods.
 Volunteers are needed Wednesday afternoons to stuff the backpacks and Thursday to deliver the backpacks to schools.
 Food donations are always greatly needed, please contact for a list of needed items.

 Many people in local nursing homes do not receive visits from family.
 You can be a part of a group who adopts an elderly person and visits them on a regular basis.
 This is a great activity to do with young kids.

 Many youth who commit crimes do so because of a lack of adult involvement in their lives.
 Having an adult who cares can make all the difference for a youth who wants to make a change.
 Men or couples who want to mentor together are needed to mentor young men in juvenile detention.
 This involves a monthly commitment to mentoring a young juvenile offender for the last 3-8 months he is in detention and then continuing visits after his re-entry into the community.
 These are young men who lack role models, huge potential to make a difference!

 Office Moms and Dads

 When children are first taken into protective services they scared and alone.
 Their social workers must be on the phones to try to find a foster placement for them.
 The Office Moms and Dads group receives a group text when children will be coming into the office and whoever in available goes to play with and comfort the children so their social worker can focus on finding a placement.
 This ministry is completely flexible based on your schedule, you can accept or decline each time you receive a text.

-Friday Night Out
+Foster Parent Night Out

 Foster parents do a hard job with limited breaks.
 Become part of a team who provides a monthly night out for foster parents by watching their kids and filling the evening with fun activities.
 This is a great way to love kids in difficult situations and the families who care for them.